You Still Have Time to Take Advantage of Great PS4 Deals

-PSA: You Still Have Time to Take Advantage of These PS4 Deals
+PSA: You Still Have Time to Take Advantage of Great PS4 Deals

 This week’s PlayStation Store Sales are coming to an end tomorrow, but it’s not too late to take advantage of several great PS4 deals on the North American PlayStation Store.
 By taking a look at the current deals, you’ll find discounts on some AAA games for PlayStation 4 & Vita, many great PlayStation 3 titles, and a bunch of other offerings.
 It’s always an exciting week on the PlayStation Store.

-Here are the games on sale through the PlayStation Store this week, with some deals ending on January 9 at 8am PT/11am ET.
-All discounts listed include PlayStation Plus prices if applicable.
+Here are the games on sale through the PlayStation Store this week, with some deals ending on January 16 at 8am PT/11am ET.
+All discounts listed are PlayStation Plus prices if applicable.

 All Deals